octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 - The jackpot is sent to the winner's address.
 - The storage is reset to the default values.

+##### Bytes

+Here are some precisions about the `sp.TBytes` type and its functionality which are used here in the *close_raffle* entrypoint.

+- Bytes are sequences of byte, such as `0x12e4` in hexadecimal notation.
+- [Bytes](https://smartpy.io/reference.html#_bytes) in SmartPy are of type `sp.TBytes`.
+It will be then compiled into the corresponding type in Michelson which is `bytes`.
+- For SmartPy expressions, we must use `sp.bytes('Ox...')` to define bytes.
+- We use `sp.pack(x)` to serialize a piece of data x to its optimized binary representation.
+It then returns an object of type `sp.TBytes`.
+- The function `sp.sha256(value)` take a `sp.TBytes` value and return the corresponding hash as a new `sp.TBytes` value.

 ### Run and watch the output